 Polarity Picker¶

-This plugin provides the polarity pickers P-AIC and P-FX which are capable of determining the first motion direction of the onset.
+This plugin provides the polarity pickers POLAIC and POLARITY which are capable of determining the first motion direction of the onset automatically.

 Overview¶